netakopel/Smart_Sailing/planning/Project_Plan.md

 ## Success Criteria

-- [ ] User can select start/end points on a map
+- [x] User can select start/end points on a map
-- [ ] System generates 3 distinct route recommendations
+- [x] System generates 3 distinct route recommendations
-- [ ] Each route shows real weather conditions
+- [x] Each route shows real weather conditions
-- [ ] Routes are scored and ranked
+- [x] Routes are scored and ranked
-- [ ] Beautiful, professional UI
+- [x] Beautiful, professional UI
-- [ ] Fully deployed and accessible via URL
+- [ ] Fully deployed and accessible via URL (Phase 4)
 - [ ] Can explain every part of the code
 - [ ] Ready for interview demos